 @independent #happylist2020 @GrowSopwell

 Find out more here.

-- Community garden consultation: Have your say!
+- Community garden consultation: Thanks for your views

 We want this to be a positive community project in Sopwell, and will listen carefully to all views.

 The survey and detailed information about the project can be found on the Council’s Open Consultations webpage:

 The garden will be on St Albans City and District Council land, and is funded by a community grant.